Data protection

-• BaaS services are provided with independent cloud backup locations within highly available environments deployed across multiple, geographically dispersed data centers all with numerous hardware, power and connectivity redundancy technologies deployed.
-If there is a large initial disk “seeding” requirement, the Storage Dock Service provides a method of sending physical storage media to expedite the onboarding process.
+Our BaaS services come with independent cloud backup locations within highly available environments, spread across multiple, geographically dispersed data centers, all fortified with numerous hardware, power, and connectivity redundancy technologies.
+For large initial disk “seeding” requirements, our Storage Dock Service facilitates sending physical storage media to expedite the onboarding process.
+Recovery points encapsulate all data within the block volume/disk/LUN for the selected server(s) under backup protection.

 Q: How much storage capacity will the restore point/snapshot consume?